kadharriminecraft/robloxmultiplayer/worlds/WORLDS-SPEC.md

 A small basic home assembled from BREAKABLE panels: four panel-grid walls (an open doorway + window glass), two roof slopes and the gable ends.
-Drive a `vehicle` (§7.34) through it above ~13 studs/s and the panels it touches BLAST OUT along the car's direction, tumble, bounce on the ground, settle and fade — pure demolition physics.
-Smite lightning flattens every panel in its radius too.
+Drive a `vehicle` (§7.34) through it above ~13 studs/s and the panels it touches BLAST OUT along the car's direction — and v26 takes the WHOLE house with them: a DEMOLITION WAVE ripples out from the impact, nearest panels first, over about a second — walls buckle outward, the roof pancakes in — until every single panel is physics rubble on the slab.
+The v24 PHYSICS ENGINE (§7.40) then makes each piece TUMBLE, bounce, stack on the others and slide to rest as a real PILE that keeps lying there (it fades only near the `rebuild` moment, or ~26 s on a one-shot).
+Driving through the pile kicks the pieces around.
+Smite lightning triggers the same total collapse from its strike point.
 Each wall is a real collider until it loses its first panel (then you can walk through the hole your truck made).
 When every panel is down, the house rebuilds itself after `rebuild` seconds (0 =